 A well balanced breakfast buffet, delicious packed lunches to eat on the go, a longer sleep in with late check-out, a shuttle bus service to the train station and, of course, free WLAN throughout the whole property: With the clever services MEININGER Budapest Great Market Hall ensures that all guests feel good around the clock.

 Arrival & departure

-Local tax: A local city tax of 4% is not included in the price, to be paid at the reception (not applicable until end of 2020)
+Local tax: A local city tax of 4% is not included in the price, to be paid at the reception (applicable as of 1st July 2021).

 The Great Market Hall is one of the symbols of Budapest and loved by locals and tourists alike.
 The inside of the magnificent neo-Gothic building is filled with action.
 In every corner, in every shop there are new things to discover and admire.
 This busy atmosphere is reflected in the interior design of the MEININGER Budapest Great Market Hall, which is located immediately next to the Great Market Hall.
 The facilities and decor embrace the Market Hall theme in all its facets and visitors are enchanted by this unique flair.

 Budapest Keleti railway station: 5 km